KaihWhite/KaihWhite.github.io/docs/index.markdown

 A couple of quick facts about me:
-I am always eager to learn, constantly challenging myself, looking for opportunities to grow and expand what I know, and a Computer Science major at Colorado School of Mines.
+I am always eager to learn, constantly challenging myself, looking for opportunities to grow and expand what I know, and a Computer Science major at Bellevue College.